 Add to that, the fact that very few of those possessions accompany them to their other home.
 In our case, nothing goes back and forth except school-related items.
 Oftentimes, siblings or step-siblings will use or play with those possessions when their owner is at their other home and there is nothing they can do about it.
 I’m not saying that is right or wrong, it just is.

-So, the result is that all these items lovingly lavished on these children, sit in their rooms with pretty much equal value in the receivers eyes.
-Clothes, toys, electronics, books, sports equipment and family heirlooms are viewed as having equal worth.
-Things that may have been saved for over a long period of time or hard to find items go unappreciated.
+So, the result is that all these items lovingly lavished on these children, sit in their rooms with pretty much equal value in the receiver’s eyes.
+Clothes, toys, electronics, books, sports equipment, and family heirlooms are viewed as having equal worth.
+Things that may have been saved over a long period of time or hard-to-find items go unappreciated.
 Very little attachment exists beyond the excitement that accompanied the initial receiving.
 How can they attach?
 They must regularly leave it behind.
 So they steel their emotions and refuse to attach as a method of self-defense.
-At least, that’s my observation, experience and opinion.
+At least, that’s my observation, experience, and opinion.

 Shedding selfishness that manifests as “I don’t care about that,” and learning to maintain their possessions is important because one day they will live in a dorm or apartment with a roommate.
 One day they will spend their own precious money on necessary things and they must maintain them up so they will last.
 The “oh well” attitude will not sit well with future spouses either.
 I can attest to that.
 Just because things can be replaced does not excuse the lack of care that may lead to their demise.
 We are to be good stewards of what God has blessed us with.

 Technology Man, who grew up in a blended family, visiting two homes, still to this day as a grown adult, struggles with placing value on anything outside of relationships.
 While that is in and of itself admirable, letting repairs and maintenance linger could be a dangerous attitude as the provider for the family.
 Just as relationships are a give and take, the preciousness of others’ needs and their interests must factor into the equation at some point.